ABC Blog

 Home Remedies For Fleas In Yard

-Rats, raccoons, squirrels and other wild animals all make excellent flea hosts, and these wild animals are often flea-infested.
+Rats, raccoons, squirrels, and other wild animals all make excellent flea hosts; these wild animals are often flea-infested.
 When it’s warm enough, fleas can also survive for quite a while in damp, shady outdoor areas, even without an animal host.
-This is why it’s so easy for dogs, cats and any other household pets that spend time outdoors to pick up fleas that have been living outside, and bring them back indoors.
+This is why it’s so easy for dogs, cats, and any other household pets that spend time outdoors to pick up fleas that have been living outside and bring them back indoors.

-This is why it’s important to eliminate fleas from your yard along with your pets and indoor living areas.
+This is why it’s important to eliminate fleas from your yard, pets, and indoor living areas.
 Here are the best ways to keep fleas away from your yard:

-• Clear away fallen tree limbs, hollow logs, piles of branches and anyplace else where wild animals might make a nest.
+• Clear away fallen tree limbs, hollow logs, piles of branches, and any place where wild animals might nest.

 • Use diatomaceous earth—a soft, powdered form of sedimentary rock that is a great, non-toxic, natural insect killer—to kill fleas in your yard.
-You can sprinkle diatomaceous earth around your porch and any dry areas of your yard, but avoid damp or wet areas, as moisture makes this product ineffective.
-Re-apply this product every week for at least a full month to increase the likelihood that outdoor fleas in all their life cycle stages are eliminated.
+You can sprinkle diatomaceous earth around your porch and any dry areas of your yard, but avoid damp places, as moisture makes this product ineffective.
+Re-apply this product every week for at least a whole month to increase the likelihood that outdoor fleas in all their life cycle stages are eliminated.

 ABC Can Protect Fido From Fleas

-When home remedies for dog fleas just aren’t enough, ABC Home & Commercial Services is here to help.
-Our pest control specialists are experts in flea and tick control, including managing and preventing flea infestations.
+When home remedies for dog fleas aren’t enough, ABC Home & Commercial Services is here to help.
+Our flea pest control exterminators are experts in flea and tick control, including managing and preventing flea infestations.
 We will work with you to find an effective and customized solution for your flea and tick problems—including pet- and kid-friendly solutions that work for you and your family.

 Learn More